 We are an energy technology company with a broad and diversified portfolio of technologies and services that span the energy and industrial value chain.
-We conduct business in more than 120 countries and employ approximately 60,000 employees.
+We conduct business in more than 120 countries and employ approximately 58,000 employees.
 We operate through our four business segments: Oilfield Services (OFS), Oilfield Equipment (OFE), Turbomachinery & Process Solutions (TPS), and Digital Solutions (DS).

 We sell products and services primarily in the global oil and gas markets, within the upstream, midstream and downstream segments.
-Throughout the first half of 2020, the industry experienced multiple factors which drove expectations for global oil and gas related spending to be lower through 2020.
+Throughout the first three quarters of 2020, the industry experienced multiple factors which drove expectations for global oil and gas related spending to be lower through 2020.
 First, the COVID-19 pandemic lowered global demand for hydrocarbons, as social distancing and travel restrictions were implemented across the world.
 Second, the lifting of Organization of the Petroleum Exporting Countries (OPEC+) supply curtailments in the first quarter of 2020, and the associated increase in production, drove the global excess supply of hydrocarbons higher.
 In the second quarter of 2020, OPEC+ reached a supply curtailment agreement of up to 10 million barrels per day, which drove expectations for future hydrocarbon supply lower.
-While this supply agreement resulted in a gradual increase in oil and gas prices, we continue to expect markets to experience significant volatility in 2020.
-Lastly, global gross domestic product (GDP) growth was impacted by COVID-19 during the first half of 2020, and we expect GDP to decline globally for the total year 2020.
+After significant turmoil during the first half of the year, oil markets have somewhat stabilized.
+However, demand recovery is beginning to level off and significant excess capacity remains, which could create volatility in the future.
+Lastly, global gross domestic product (GDP) growth was impacted by COVID-19 during the first three quarters of 2020, and we expect GDP to decline globally for the total year 2020.